fooz/omrails/readme.md

 # one month rails

-blah blah this is tedious
+this is a test project for om rails